All notes

 [...]
 NET-SNMP-EXTEND-MBI::nsExtendObjects # Detect SNMP extend

-14.4.
+15.4.
 LDAP

-# Enumerate AD objects anonymously
+# Enumerate top-level AD objects anonymously

-ldapsearch ldap://<ip>:<port> -s base -b '' "(objectClass=*)" "*" + #
+ldapsearch -H ldap://<ip>:389/ -x -s base -b '' "(objectClass=*)" "*" +

-# Try to connect to LDAP
+# Connect to LDAP using credentials

 ldapsearch -x -H ldap://<ip>:<port> -D "<DOMAIN>\\<user>" -w <pass>

-15. Post-exploitation
+16. Post-exploitation

-15.1.
+16.1.
 CMD and Powershell

 • ss64 - powershell and CMD commands cheat-sheet